lidofinance/dc4bc-conference-call/README.md

 2. Other participants open pull-requests with their data, appending to the list of `Participants`;
 3. When everything is ready, the contents of this file are used as input for the StartDKG procedure by one of the participants.

-*N.B.: for more information about dc4bc please visit https://github.com/depools/dc4bc/blob/master/HowTo.md*
+*N.B.: for more information about getting the data for this procedure please visit https://github.com/depools/dc4bc/blob/master/HowTo.md*